starikovm/phpunit-documentation-new/README.md

 To build the complete documentation use:

-    cd src/en
+    cd src
     make html

-Afterwards you will find the HTML files in `src/en/build/html`.
+Afterwards you will find the HTML files in `src/build/html`.